Nichole has been writing on the internet since the early 2000s. She really, really likes the internet, and she thinks you’re pretty great, too.

 Nichole is married to Rockford, who chose his alias based on an abiding love of cheesy television.
 Rockford loves movies, music and golf, and he’s the World’s Greatest Dad — even though he doesn’t have the mug to prove it.
 Yet.

 Rockford originally wanted to name their first child Poppy, but Nichole vetoed it.
 Because of the author Poppy Z Brite, whose obviously made-up name irritated Nichole in her younger and more-irritable days.
 His wish, however, has been granted here at Butterscotch Sundae, where their daughter goes by the same obviously made-up name.
 Only without the ‘Z’ or the ‘Brite.’
-Their Poppy enjoys reading, “My Little Pony,” rejecting fruits and vegetables, doing tae kwon do and making her mother laugh daily.
+Their Poppy enjoys reading, “Stranger Things,” rejecting fruits and vegetables, doing tae kwon do and making her mother laugh daily.
 (We don’t know what Poppy Z Brite enjoys.)

 No one wants to name their second child Stinky Pete, but that’s what Poppy called tomatoes back in 2007, when her brother was born.
 And that’s funny, so we said it frequently in those days.
 So the poor boy was thus dubbed.
 We dropped the “stinky” as he grew less so.
 Pete enjoys green peas, beans of almost all varieties, robots, superheroes, Legos, dancing and hugging his mama.